-The Company's therapeutic goal is initially to provide a safe and effective therapy for prostate cancer patients who have failed current therapies, and ultimately to treat all AR-dependent forms of prostate cancer.
+The Company's therapeutic goal is initially to provide a safe and effective therapy for prostate cancer patients who have failed current therapies, and ultimately to treat all AR-dependent forms of prostate cancer, either as a single agent or in combination with other agents.
 The Company intends to accomplish those objectives while maximizing shareholder value.
 Specific components of the Company's strategy include: